sublimelsp/LSP-lua/README.md

 You can make this language server report documentation in English or Chinese.
 The default is English.
 To change it into Chinese, run the command `Preferences: LSP-lua Settings` and change the `"locale"` key.

+# Disabling Diagnostics via Code Actions

+This language server allows you to disable diagnostics by means of a Code Action.
+You can run the "Code Action" and the client (this package) is supposed to modify the settings to add or remove the unwanted diagnostic.
+This package implements that by editing your .sublime-project file.
+So in order for this to work, you need to have your window be backed by a .sublime-project file.
+[Learn more about projects here](https://www.sublimetext.com/docs/projects.html).